The final recipe in our budget friendly dinners series is a beauty! This healthy tuna casserole recipe is tasty AND easy on the wallet.

 So if you haven't had tuna casserole, or haven't had it since you were a kid, I urge you to give it try.
 I mean just look at that melty cheese offset by those bright, beautiful tomatoes.
 What's not to love?!

-I love to serve this casserole with a simple green salad, a veggie side like green beans or broccoli, or whatever fresh fruit is in season!
+I love to serve tuna rice casserole with a simple green salad, a veggie side like green beans or broccoli, or whatever fresh fruit is in season!

 Make sure to scroll down for meal prep instructions if you'd like to prep ahead for a busy weeknight.